lucas-rami/ThreadLibrary/README.md

 malloc library, which initializes itself the first time one of its function is called.
 To achieve this we use a mutex and an atomic operation using the XCHG instruction.

+### 2.5 Mutexes

+Our implementation uses Lamport's bakery algorithm. which ensures mutual exclusion, progress and bounded waiting.
+If a thread get a "ticket" to enter the critical section but has to wait for its turn, it calls yield(-1) so another thread (and eventually the one holding the mutex) can run while it is waiting.
+Other alternatives were considered while implementing mutexes: a simple spinlock which forced each thread to busy wait until they got the mutex or an implementation using a queue to keep track of the order in which threads were asking for the mutex (and hence ensure bounded waiting).
+These two alternatives were not as fast as Lamport's bakery algorithm, and that's why this last was chosen.

+### 2.6 Conditional Variables

+Our implementation of conditional variables makes use of a queue to keep track of all threads waiting on a conditional variable.
+This queue is thread-safe by default.
+If is fine if someone makes a call to cond_signal() or cond_broadcast() while the queue is empty.
+The funtion will simply return without waking up any thread.

+### thr_join() and thr_exit()